hohehohe2/timeKeeper/readme.txt

 - For general purpose

 		object(Python)
-			MTreeNode: Base class of a model nodes with attribute, event notification, grouping
+			TreeNode: Base class of a model nodes with attribute, event notification, grouping

 # ======================================================
 MTaskNode, MTaskDotNode

 - Model nodes for time keeper application (though MTaskDotNode can be used for any application)

-		MTreeNode
+		TreeNode
 			MTaskNode: Regular task model node for time keeper
 			MTaskDotNode: Dot model node for time keeper